zethkane/Maven.Quiz4/README.md

 ### BankAccount
 * **Description**
-	* The purpose of this class is to
+	* The purpose of this class is to create a subclass of an `Account` which implements `Transactable`.
 * **Methods to Complete**
 	* `void setBalance(Double double)`